osoftware/spedn/docs/syntax.rst

 ==========

 A challenge can contain any number of statements.
-To be precise - it contains a single statement but this can be a block statement which can containt any number of statements.
+To be precise - it contains a single statement but this can be a block statement which can contain any number of statements.

 There are the following kinds of statements: